 Metro Health already was in rare company, part of the roughly one-third of health care systems that had achieved Level 6 status.
-The leap from Level 6 to Level 7 is significant – only 6.4 percent of health systems nationwide have reached Level 7, according to a summary report in 2018.
+The leap to HIMSS Level 7 is significant, accomplished by only 6.4 percent of health systems nationwide, according to a summary report in 2018.

 Here is how HIMSS defines the qualifications for Level 7:

 - The hospital no longer uses paper charts to deliver and manage patient care and has a mixture of discrete data, document images, and medical images within its EMR environment.

 - Data warehousing is being used to analyze patterns of clinical data to improve quality of care, patient safety, and care delivery efficiency.